Becky139/mutts-cuts/README.md

 this is in Sprint 2 of my projects.
 Any images stored in static/img/ folder should display when deployed.
 Remember to delete the DISABLE_COLLECTSTATIC config var in Heroku Settings by clicking on the X.
 When I deleted this config var and tried to redeploy, the build log stated python manage.py collectstatic --noinput.
 This prompted a different approach to handling static files by installing the dotenv python package.
-From there i updated the requirements.txt file and settings.py and env.py files in the project before pushing them to GitHub again. https://github.com/Becky139/mutts-cuts/issues/28
+From there I updated the requirements.txt file and settings.py and env.py files in the project before pushing them to GitHub again. https://github.com/Becky139/mutts-cuts/issues/28

 Bug 2